 On certain cryptocurrency networks, including Bitcoin, the rewards for solving a block are also subject to periodic incremental halving.
 Halving is a process designed to control the overall supply and reduce the risk of inflation in cryptocurrencies using a proof-of-work consensus algorithm.
 After a predetermined number of blocks are added to the blockchain, the mining reward is cut in half, hence the term "halving."
 The last halving for Bitcoin occurred on May 11, 2020.
 The next halving for Bitcoin is expected to occur in 2024, and as such, absent any changes to the Bitcoin protocols, the block reward will remain stable until then.
+By contrast, Ethereum does not have a maximum supply limit or pre-determined reduction in reward amounts.
+Rather, Ethereum currently has a fixed issuance schedule of 2.0 Ether per block mined.
+However, Ethereum has on two separate occasions reduced the quantity of ETH rewarded per block and may make additional changes in the future, as it did when it recently transitioned to a proof-of-stake consensus mechanism.
 Transaction fees are variable and depend on the level of activity on the network.
 Generally, transaction fees increase during times of network congestion, as miners will prefer transactions with higher fees, and therefore a higher fee can reduce the time to process a transaction, and decrease when there are fewer transactions on the network.

 As the total amount of available hash rate has increased (particularly on the Bitcoin network), it has become increasingly difficult for any individual miner to independently solve a block and as a result "mining pools" have emerged as an efficient way for miners to pool resources.
 Mining pools aggregate the hash rate of various miners participating in the mining pool.
 In this way the mining pool operator, rather than an individual miner, validates the block and receives the block reward and related transaction fees.
 The mining pool is organized by a third party, in our case Antpool.com.
-In consideration for receiving a percentage of the earned block rewards and transaction fees, Antpool.com administers the pool and ensures that the participants in the pool receive their share of the block reward and related transaction fees, generally pro-rate to their contributed hash rate.
+In consideration for receiving a percentage of the earned block rewards and transaction fees, Antpool.com administers the pool and ensures that the participants in the pool receive their share of the block reward and related transaction fees, generally pro-rata to their contributed hash rate.
 Mining pools offer miners more predictable and consistent revenue compared to mining individually.
 We participate in mining pools by providing what the industry refers to as "hashrate" to the pool.
 Hashrate is defined as the computing power that our mining equipment produces when helping to validate a block that the mining pool is trying to solve.
 We use the FPPS, or Full Pay-Per-Share, method when mining with Antpool.com.
 Pursuant to the "Full Pay Per Share" model, both the block reward and the mining service charge are settled according to the theoretical profit.
 It includes the calculation of a standard transaction fee within a certain period and distributes it to mining pool participants according to their hash power contributions in the pool.
+It increases the mining pool participants' earnings by sharing transaction fees.
+Standard transaction fees are calculated using a certain period which are then distributed to miners according to their hash power contributions in the pool.
 Antpool.com currently charges us a 0.3% mining fee.